24/7 Free consultation

 Consult an Attorney if Necessary

-Seek expert legal advice if your workers’ compensation claim has yet to be approved within a reasonable amount of time, has been denied, or where the injury results from the employer’s negligence.
+Seek expert legal advice if your workers’ compensation claim has yet to be approved within a reasonable amount of time, has been denied, or if the injury results from the restaurant employer’s negligence.
 We offer advice on the law to safeguard your interests if you have to deal with complicated laws on compensation.

 Return to Work Safely